Mental toughness: Studies

 Some psychologists argued that a separate, sport-specific definition of mental toughness should be developed.
 The attributes of a mentally tough athlete in one sport may differ greatly from the attributes of a mentally tough athlete in a different sport.
 Differences have also been hypothesized between male and female athletes, and between "team sport" and "individual sport" athletes, but to date, little empirical evidence has shown what these differences are.

 Sport-specific studies of mental toughness have been conducted in cricket, soccer, gymnastics, and Australian football.

 These studies have not employed a common framework, although many have used the definition of mental toughness provided by either the Jones et al. study or the Gucciardi et al. study.

 Many sports-focused studies employed the Clough model of mental toughness.
 They use samples of athletes to investigate a possible link between toughness, coping, emotional reactivity, psychological skills, and performance.

+The late Dr. Jim Loehr applied mental toughness training models to both sports and the workplace (for "corporate athletes").
+For Loehr, mental toughness in sports meant being able to overcome adversity (such as trailing during a match or game, or not performing well during competition) in an effort to reach the Ideal Performance State.

+Loehr posited that athletes often performed in the states of tanking (quitting), anger (uncontrolled negative feelings), choking (fear) and the IPS.
+Athletes with mental toughness were able to move from one of the first three stages into the IPS.
+To reach the IPS, successful athletes in Loehr's research often used rituals (such as bouncing the ball the same number of times before each tennis serve) developed and performed during lessons and practices, then repeated in matches to trigger learned, positive behaviors and results.

 One of the few published studies that takes mental toughness out of the sporting domain is based on the 4 'C's model.
 This study showed that senior managers are tougher than their junior colleagues.
 Clough and his team are working in a number of areas outside of sport—education, health, social, and occupational—to explore the relevance of mental toughness in these areas.

 In 2019, a study using a personality assessment identified six personality traits of top NCAA Division I and professional athletes that define mental toughness.
 This study also highlighted that the traits that make up mental toughness and that predict athletic success are some of the same traits seen in the most successful sales professionals.

 In April 2020, researchers found that top gamers shared the ability to cope with stressors as well as Olympian athletes.

 Mental toughness can also be found in the workplace.
 It has been found that when those in positions of influence instill mental toughness in their team members, those team members are more productive, take less sick leave, and work better together when collaboration arises.